Firice1269/Firic/extensions/firic/README.md

 Arrays are objects which contain other objects.
 Arrays can contain any number of values, including none at all, and can contain other arrays.
 Arrays can be created by enclosing a list of comma-separated values with brackets (`[]`).

 To reference a value inside of an array, store the array in a variable (see [Variables](#variables) below) and reference that variable's name, followed by an expression that evaluates to a number (enclosed in brackets).
-That number is the index of the value to be referenced (indices start at 0 and increment for each element in the array).
+That number is the index of the value to be referenced.
+Indices start at 0 and increment for each element in the array, but negative indices are also allowed.
+Negative indices start at the last item in the array (`array[-4]` would be the fourth-to-last element in `array`, and `array[-1]` would be the last).

 Example:
 ```swift